 Safe Alternatives to Cat Declawing

-Remember to clip your cat’s nails every two to three weeks by setting a reminder.
+Remember to set a reminder to clip your cat’s nails every two to three weeks.
 It’s not that hard if you take the right grooming precautions.

 1. Trim your cat’s nails